PowerShell/PowerShell/docs/learning-powerShell/debugging-from-commandline.md

 [DBG]: PS /home/jen/debug>>
 ```

-- The PowerShell prompt has been changed to **[DBG]: PS /home/jen/debug>>** as you may noticed.
+- The PowerShell prompt now has the prefix **[DBG]:** as you may noticed.
 This means
  we have entered into the debug mode.
-To watch the variables like $celsius, simply type $celsius as below.
+To watch the variables like $celsius, simply type **$celsius** as below.
-- To exit from the debugging, type **"q"**
+- To exit from the debugging, type **q**
-- To get help for the debugging commands, simple type **"?"**
+- To get help for the debugging commands, simply type **?**.
+The following is an example of debugging output.

 ```PowerShell
 [DBG]: PS /home/jen/debug>> $celsius